lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 ```

-The `SuperHeroRepository` is an interface that implements the `CrudRepository` interface which accepts two values.
-The type of the object (or table - but not the table name if it is different to the name of the object) you want to interact with, and the type of the primary key value.
+The `SuperHeroRepository` is an interface that implements the `CrudRepository` interface, which accepts two values.
+The name of the object you want to interact with, and the type of the primary key value.
 In this case, the object/table is the `SuperHero` object and the type of its primary key is `Long`.

 That's it! **C**reate, **R**ead, **U**pdate, **D**elete actions are already implemented for us.
-Spring also does some magic for us if we want to create more adventurous database queries, but that will be in a later post.
+Spring also does some magic for us if we want to create more adventurous database queries, but we'll explore that functionality in a later post.

 Onto the controller.